 Flash UL, which is very lightweight and packs down very small.
 It has been

-which I have not used but which seems to be very similar.
-Don’t bring
+have not used but which seem to be very similar.
+Don’t bring a fancy

-a fancy daypack with lots of padding/straps/support; the minor extra comfort
+daypack with lots of padding/straps/support; the minor extra comfort does

 - Sleeping bag.
 Generally, you’ll want a sleeping back rated